Lu Hill, Emergent Strategist

 Lu embraces the transformational power of difficult conversations that include everyone.
 Lu earned a BA in Psychology from Eastern Washington University and an MBA from University of the People.
 Lu is excited to co-create a stronger, more equitable local and regional economy through SIMBA, and her favorite vegetable is green beans.

 Mariah is the Founder of SIMBA.
 She has over 15 years of cumulative experience in program development, fundraising, communication, marketing, government relations, and leadership development.
 After serving as a statewide community organizer advocating for racial and economic justice initiatives, she also worked in public health for several years, promoting active transportation education campaigns.

 She is passionate about everything local, and has co-created Haystack Heights, Spokane’s first cohousing community in the Perry District, and is the Community Manager for her housing company Our Natural Homes, LLC.
-She serves on the board of the University District organization, is a proud member of the Inland Northwest Unitarian Universalist Community and loves rare winter-ripening fruits such as quince and medlar.
+She served on the board of the University District organization, is a proud member of the Inland Northwest Unitarian Universalist Community and loves rare winter-ripening fruits such as quince and medlar.

 Jonathan Teeters, Live Local Palouse Organizer

 As a sustainable business professional, Jonathan has experience developing campaigns, implementing business development strategies, and cultivating strong partnerships for collective action.
 Jonathan worked on Barack Obama’s 2008 Presidential Campaign as the Alaska State Director for Organizing for America.
 He also spent six years in the cannabis and hemp industries, cultivating relationships, developing business opportunities, influencing public policy, and increasing access for underrepresented voices.